Personal Injury Damage Caps

 Damages are the compensation an injured person seeks in a civil lawsuit.
-There are different types of damages that may be awarded in an Ohio personal injury lawsuit.
+There are different types of damages that may be awarded in a Columbus personal injury lawsuit.
 Some of these damages have caps, or limits on the amount a party may collect.

 - Compensatory Damages are paid by the defendant to the victim to compensate them for losses caused by personal injury.
 Compensatory damages may be awarded for a wide range of losses, which are categorized as either economic or noneconomic.

 - Economic damages are those that reimburse a party for economic losses, including medical bills and loss of wages for days of work missed.
 There are no caps in Ohio on economic damages.

 - Non-economic damages compensate a party for things such as pain and suffering, mental anguish, and other intangibles.

 - Punitive damages are sometimes awarded if the defendant’s behavior is found to be especially harmful or malicious.
 The purpose of punitive damages is not to compensate the plaintiff, but rather to punish the defendant for his actions and to deter others from committing a similar offense.

 Damage Caps – Ohio Rev. Code §2315.18 and 2315.21(D)